 New Resident to New Hampshire

-If you have moved to Lebanon from another state with a vehicle that was registered in your name, or if you are new to Lebanon and have just purchased vehicle, there are several different scenarios that may apply to your situation.
-Below are a list of some of the most common scenarios.
+If you have moved to Lebanon from another state with a vehicle that was registered in your name, or if you are new to Lebanon and have just purchased a vehicle, there are several different scenarios that may apply to your situation.
+Below is a list of some of the most common scenarios.
 If none of these are applicable to your situation or if you require further information, it is recommended that you contact our office prior to visiting to ensure you bring proper documentation.

 - I am a new resident and have just purchased a vehicle-